zoran-cuckovic/beautiful-jekyll/_posts/2020-03-30-direction-viewshed.md

 Viewshed analysis produces a model of visible areas from a chosen point, given a 2.5 or 3D elevation model.
 Most often, we model full range visibility, in all directions from an observer point, but such models may not satisfy all uses.
 For instance, we are sometimes interested in a scene that an observer can see in front of him/her, excluding the scenery behind his/her back.
 We may also prefer to exclude certain zones for various reasons, for instance when we model different visibility ranges (close, middle, far).

 A single visibility model can easily be tailored by deleting unwanted zones, but the problem is not trivial when dealing with hundreds of viewsheds.
 Starting with the 1.1 version of the [Viewshed analysis plugin for QGIS]( http://www.zoran-cuckovic.github.io/QGIS-visibility-analysis/) users will be able to define a doughnut & wedge shaped mask for each visibility model by associating three parameters with each observer point.
-These are entered in the observer points data table, under columns *radius_in* (inside radius), *azimuth1* and *azimuth2* (angles that limit the wedge zone).
+These are entered in the observer points data table, under columns *radius_in* (inside radius), *azim_1* and *azim_2* (azimuth angles that limit the wedge zone).
 Note that in the circular domain of angular variables both, 300 to 20 and 20 to 300 ranges are valid; they cover two opposite sectors.

 ![20-03-30-shema.png]({{site.baseurl}}/figures/20-03-30-shema.png)